 One layer must form a rooted subtree $R_c$ (or be empty), and its complement forms the `crown', a subforest $P_c$ regarded as a monomial of trees.
 To realise this from a decomposition space (cf.~\cite{Galvez-Kock-Tonks:1612.09225}), let $\dstrees_k$ denote the groupoid of forests with $k-1$ compatible admissible cuts, partitioning the forest into $k$ layers (which may be empty).
 The $\dstrees_k$ assemble into a simplicial groupoid $\dstrees$, where degeneracy maps repeat a cut (that is, insert an empty layer), and face maps forget a cut (joining adjacent layers) or discard the top or bottom layer.

-The comultiplication \eqref{eq:preintro} arises from this simplicial groupoid by the general pull-push formula: for a tree $T\in \dstrees_1$, take the homotopy sum over the homotopy fibre $d_1^{-1}(T) \subset \dstrees_2$, and for each element $c$ in this fibre return the pair $(d_2 c, d_0 c)$ consisting of the two layers.
+The comultiplication \eqref{eq:preintro} arises from this simplicial groupoid by the general pull-push formula~\eqref{eq:Xspan}: for a tree $T\in \dstrees_1$, take the homotopy sum over the homotopy fibre $d_1^{-1}(T) \subset \dstrees_2$, and for each element $c$ in this fibre return the pair $(d_2 c, d_0 c)$ consisting of the two layers.
 Finally take homotopy cardinality to arrive at $P_c \tensor R_c$.
 This simplicial groupoid is not a Segal groupoid, since it is not possible to reconstruct a tree from the layers of a cut.
 One readily checks that it is a decomposition space~\cite{Galvez-Kock-Tonks:1708.02570}, \cite{Galvez-Kock-Tonks:1612.09225}.
 We shall come back to this example in \ref{sec:CEFM}. \end{blanko}

-\begin{blanko}{Culf maps~\cite{Galvez-Kock-Tonks:1512.07573}.} A simplicial map is {\em culf} \footnote{standing for conservative and with unique lifting of factorisations} if, considered as a natural transformation of functors $\simplexcategory\op\to\Grpd$, it is cartesian on active maps.
+\begin{blanko}{Culf maps~\cite{Galvez-Kock-Tonks:1512.07573}.} A simplicial map is {\em culf} (short for conservative and with unique lifting of factorisations) if, considered as a natural transformation of functors $\simplexcategory\op\to\Grpd$, it is cartesian on active maps (that is, the naturality squares on active maps are (homotopy) pullbacks).
 Culf maps induce coalgebra homomorphisms~\cite{Galvez-Kock-Tonks:1512.07573}.
 In the present paper, the main use of this concept is that monoidal structures on decomposition spaces are required to be culf: this is what ensures that the multiplication resulting from taking cardinality is comultiplicative so as to yield a bialgebra.
 The second use of culfness is that the objective analogue of comodules is given by certain culf maps~\cite{Walde:1611.08241}, \cite{Young:1611.09234}, \cite{Carlier:1801.07504}, cf.~\ref{comoduleconf} below. \end{blanko}